An independent professional’s key to personal marketing success.

 The words you choose for your call to action will be more of an ask, so choose casual language or professional language, depending on the tone of your personal brand.

 Making the rest of your page support your goal

 Once you have your goal in place, the rest of your page should support that goal.
-And to build that in a simple way, we’ll turn to the marketing framework called AIDA that outlines the journey a customer goes through from before they decide to connect with you.
+And to build that in a simple way, we’ll turn to the marketing framework called AIDA which outlines the journey a customer goes on before they decide to connect with you.